If you understand the reality of higher education today, then you’re willing to take the leap to the stage we like to call “University 5.0.”

 They’re worried about the future and believe that they’re going to have to work harder than those who came before them.
 They also want to outwork their peers.
 As part of that drive, they recognize that they have to gain “real world” experience through volunteering.
 Generation Z also believes that actions have real consequences.
 93% believe it’s important to consider the social impact of the companies where they choose to work.
 And, because of this belief, 60% of them want their work to have an impact on the world.

 That might be why they also feel remarkably connected.
 60% say that they like to share their knowledge with others online and 64% say they contribute to websites.
-This feeling of collaboration and connection extends to their interactions with brand too: 34% want brand to connect to them via social media; 33% want connections via email; and 28% want to connect to brands via online ads, according to advertising giant J. Walter Thompson.
+This feeling of collaboration and connection extends to their interactions with brands too: 34% want brands to connect to them via social media; 33% want connections via email; and 28% want to connect to brands via online ads, according to advertising giant J. Walter Thompson.
 This feeling of connectedness extends to all aspects of their lives, manifesting itself strongest in their relationship with technology.
 75% of Gen Zers feel that their online experiences will help them achieve their personal goals; and 66% reported that technology makes them feel that “anything is possible.”

 While they may dream of the possibilities, Gen Z seems much more pragmatic than Millennials.
 According to a study by research group Deep Focus, 63% of Gen Zers want to see “real people” rather than “celebrities” in their advertising.
 And more than half believe that honesty is an essential quality in a good leader.
 They also believe that work/life balance is one of the most important factors in their future careers.